lavanda-uk/sdet-cy-automation-challenge/README.md

 Once verified, open the Cypress runner with `npx cypress open`

+### Planning Exercise 1 - Test Cases

+Given the following acceptance criteria and exploring http://automationpractice.com/index.php, create test cases (BDD preferred)

+As a user, I want to craete an account
+As a user, I want to login with a created account
+As a user, I want to use the search bar to find available items As a user, I would like to purchase an item from my cart

-### Exercise 1 - Auth
+### Coding Exercise 1 - Auth

-Create a test with the spec files provided to run through user registration and login.
+Based on the test cases you have written, create a test with the spec files provided to run through user registration and login.

-### Exercise 2 - Search
+### Coding Exercise 2 - Search

-In the provided folder, create the tests needed to cover searching for an item on the homepage
+Based on the test cases you have written, create the tests needed to cover searching for a Faded short sleeve t-shirt

-### Exercise 3 - Purchase
+### Coding Exercise 3 - Purchase

-In the provided folder, create a spec file with the tests needed to cover purchasing an item from the store
+Based on the test cases you have written, create a spec file with the tests needed to cover purchasing an item from the store